Lattice Boltzmann simulations of two linear microswimmers using the immersed boundary method: Results

-As expected, we retrieve a non-monotonous velocity dependence of the swimmer on $\mu$, as reported in Ref.~\cite{Pande2017}, for diverse values of the period of the forcing $T$.
+First, we characterize the performance of a single microswimmer.
+Long-time simulations over 50 swimming periods $T$ show that the stationary swimming velocity is reached after $\sim 12$ swimming periods.
+Accordingly, the average velocities are defined via Eq.~\eqref{eq:vel_swim} after such a transient period.
+In particular, we focus on the dependence of the swimmer's velocity on the dynamic viscosity of the fluid $\mu$.\\ As expected, we retrieve a non-monotonous velocity dependence of the swimmer on $\mu$, as reported in Ref.~\cite{Pande2017}, for diverse values of the period of the forcing $T$.
 In particular, the velocity of a single swimmer obtained from the LB simulations compares well to analytical results (Fig. \ref{fig: s1}).
 To assess the origin of the quantitative mismatch between our simulation and analytical results using the Oseen tensor, we look at the value of the Reynolds number associated with the swimmer as a whole and with a single bead at its maximum speed.
 Indeed, the Oseen approach of Ref.~\cite{Pande2017} assumes vanishing Reynolds number.
 In contrast, the solid and dotted lines of Fig.~\ref{fig: s1} show that while the Reynolds number of the swimmer is relatively small ($Re_{swimm}\sim 10^{-4}$), the Reynolds number associated with the beads at maximum speed is larger by two orders of magnitude ($Re_{bead} \sim 10^{-2}$).
 Indeed, recent works have shown that when the Reynolds number approaches unity, swimming protocols that exploit inertia can become operational~\cite{Hubert2021, Choudhary2022}.
 However, the relative mismatch between the Oseen predictions and the numerical results suggests that fluid inertia may not be the only cause of such a discrepancy.
-An additional assumption of the analytical model is that the fluid velocity adjusts instantaneously to the force, whereas in the LBM simulations, such a time characterized by $\bar{\tau}=L_0^2/\nu$ is finite and it is represented by the relaxation time $\tau$ in the BGK collision operator~\cite{Bhatnagar1954}.
+An additional assumption of the analytical model is that the fluid velocity adjusts instantaneously to the force, whereas in the LBM simulations for a length $L$, such a time characterized by $\bar{\tau}=L^2/\nu$ is finite and it is represented by the relaxation time $\tau$ in the BGK collision operator~\cite{Bhatnagar1954}.
 On the other hand, also the analytical predictions are derived under approximations.
 In fact, the Oseen approach assumes point particles and it does not properly account for the spherical shape of the particles.
 Accordingly, we compare our data also with a more refined approach based on the Rotne-Prager tensor~\cite{Ziegler2019}.
-Interestingly, Fig.~\ref{fig: s1} shows a better agreement between the LBM simulations and the predictions based on the Rotne-Prager as with the Oseen model~\cite{Pande2017}.
+Interestingly, Fig.~\ref{fig: s1} shows a better agreement between the LBM simulations and the predictions based on the Rotne-Prager as with the Oseen model~\cite{Pande2017}.\\ Finally, the analytical-numerical mismatch can be due to the periodic boundary conditions that we implement in the LBM simulations compared to the unbound fluid considered in the analytical models.
+The periodic boundary conditions induce spurious interactions of the swimmer with its image.
+Accordingly, to assess this issue, we have checked that the self-interaction across the boundaries is lower than one percent, ruling it out as a possible reason for the mismatch with the analytical results.
+This crucial point is also valid for the case of two microswimmers considered below.\\ Fig.~\ref{fig: s1 vel field} shows the velocity field, averaged over a period of the external forces acting on the swimmer.
+The velocity profile of this swimmer resembles that of a force dipole in a far-field expansion.